clojure/java.jdbc/README.md

 Change Log
 ====================

+* Release 0.6.0-alpha1 on 2016-04-13 -- BREAKING RELEASE!
+  * ALL DEPRECATED FUNCTIONALITY HAS BEEN REMOVED!
+[JDBC-118](http://dev.clojure.org/jira/JDBC-118).
+    - See changes described in versions 0.5.5 through 0.5.8 for what was deprecated
+    - Use version 0.5.8 as a bridge to identify any deprecated API calls on which your code relies!
+    - `db-transaction` (deprecated in version 0.3.0) has been removed
+    - The `java.jdbc.deprecated` namespace has been removed

 * Release 0.5.8 on 2016-04-12
   * `db-do-commands` now expects multiple commands to be be wrapped in a vector [JDBC-122](http://dev.clojure.org/jira/JDBC-123).
 The single command form is unchanged (but may be wrapped in a vector).
 Calling `db-do-commands` with multiple commands (not wrapped in a single vector) will produce a "DEPRECATED" warning printed to the console.